Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 What makes Candy Dialogue Engine a great choice for any game and for developers of any experience level, is the fact that it never gets more complicated than your own project.

-• And if you want to do serious customizing, you have complete freedom: add logic to UI elements beyond their standard functioning, design complex hook functions, or go straight to adding or modifying code in the engine itself.
+• And if you want to do serious customizing, you have complete freedom: add logic to UI elements beyond their standard functioning, design complex hook functions, or go as far as adding or modifying code in the engine itself.

 Documentation is provided for every feature and option, and the engine logic is a fine-tuned machine.
 If something ever feels hard, it’s probably because you’re trying to do something hard.